This is what it is like to be alienated from your children on Mother’s Day due to an abusive ex, and an unjust family court order…

 Two weeks of excitement, as Mother’s Day neared, the possibility… seeing Mom on one extra day.

 Two weeks remembering the last hug, the last “I Love You”.
-I knew to say “good-bye” to my children well before they transitioned into their father’s care.
-Then it was big hugs, laughter, talking about our next visit.
+The big hugs, laughter, talking about our next visit.

 Once my children see their father, they shut down.
 Eyes go blank.
 Laughter silenced.
 No hugs.
 No sign of affection.
 They look like zombies as they coldly turn away with barely a word, and my youngest (who lives with me) screams, “Sissy!
 Brother!
 Come back!”

 Two weeks: One week before the visit, when it was suggested to my children that they might see Mom.
 And at least a week passed since the visit.
 Two weeks ticked down to nothing.
-It did no good to send an e-mail, Mr. X would not respond.
+It did no good to send an e-mail, Martin would not respond.
 Same with text.
-And Mr. X certainly would not answer a phone call from me.
+And Martin certainly would not answer a phone call from me.
 Someone suggested I call and ask to see my children on Mother’s Day.
 I didn’t know whether to laugh or cry at the suggestion.
-Mr. X would enjoy having all the power, making me beg to see my children…he would give a vague answer or no answer at all.
+Martin would enjoy having all the power, making me beg to see my children…he would give a vague answer or no answer at all.
 Maybe at the last minute he would relent and I could see the kids.
 Maybe he would just let me visit the kids without a problem.
 And maybe there would be nothing at all.

 During these two weeks, my kids would be teased with the half promise they could see Mom on Mother’s Day, and when the visit never happens my kids will be hurt, sad and angry.
 My son has already told me, “I don’t expect to see you Mom but when it happens it’s a bonus.”
 My daughter does not understand why she cannot see me, and has demanded I personally talk to “the judge” and tell him to allow more visits.
 Over time, my children are becoming more distant…even angry… I am a Mom.
 I am supposed to do something.
 I am supposed to make it better.
 But I can’t.